Chandranath22/loop_the_loop/README.md

 Insert total number of edges that is needed to solve the problem:
-//Solve the problem in paper and count the number of egdes.
+//Solve the problem in paper and count the number of

+//egdes.

 8